TAP4LLM: Table Provider on Sampling, Augmenting, and Packing Semi-structured Data for Large Language Model Reasoning: : Table Provider for LLMs

 \subsubsection{Embedding-based Sampling}

-Embedding-based sampling is an advanced approach to table sampling based on high-dimensional vector embeddings.
 Instead of adhering to strict rules or criteria in rule-based sampling, embedding-based methods leverage the semantic and contextual representation of each row and column.
+Specifically, let $T$ be a table where $R_T$ is the set of rows and $C_T$ is the set of columns.
+Let $E: R_T \cup C_T \rightarrow \mathbb{R}^d$ be an embedding function that maps each row or column to a $d$-dimensional vector by capturing its semantic content.
 By mapping each row or column to vectors, this method harnesses the power of spatial relationships within the embedding space to guide sampling decisions.
-Specifically, we propose two embedding-based sampling methods as follows:

-(1) \textit{Query-based Sampling}: Query-based Sampling is a tailored approach emphasizing the semantics relevance of table cells to the utterance.
+Here, we propose three variant methods as shown below: (1) \textit{Semantic-based Sampling}: Semantic-based Sampling is a tailored approach emphasizing the semantics relevance of row/columns to the utterance.
 The process is exactly illustrated in Eq.~\ref{Eq(1)}.
 Note that the default query-based sampling is the row-based method.
-We also study the significance of column grounding in table sampling by testing query-based sampling in conjunction with column grounding, as shown in Table~\ref{sec:table_sampling}.
-By incorporating column grounding, the sampling process revolves around both rows and columns, offering a dynamic table subset where both rows and columns are susceptible to change based on the user query.
+In our experiments, we also study the column grounding shown in Table~\ref{tab:table_sampling}.
+(2) \textit{Centroid-based Sampling}: The goal of centroid-based sampling is to ensure the preservation of data diversity.
+We use \textit{K-Means}~\cite{macqueen1967some} to partition the set of embeddings into $n$ clusters $C_n$.
+For each cluster $C_i$, we select the top-$K$ rows or columns based on the closeness to the centroid.
+(3) \textit{Hybrid-approach}: The Hybrid approach marries the specificity of semantic-based sampling with the broad representations of centroid-based sampling.
+Specifically, the top-$K$ rows or columns are selected based on a combination metric $h(r, c, u)$ measuring the directional distance to cluster centroid $c$ and the semantic similarity to the utterance $u$.
+We formulate the measuring metric as:

-(2) \textit{Clustering-based Sampling}: In Clustering-based Sampling, the core principle is to group similar rows or columns based on their embedding representation.
-Specifically, let $T$ be a table where $R_T$ is the set of rows and $C_T$ is the set of columns.
-Let $E: R_T \cup C_T \rightarrow \mathbb{R}^d$ be an embedding function that maps each row or column to a $d$-dimensional vector by capturing its semantic content.
-The goal of clustering-based sampling is to extract a sub-table $T' \subseteq T$ and ensure the preservation of data diversity.
-We use \textit{K-Means}~\cite{macqueen1967some} as our clustering-method backbone.
-Specifically, for each $r \in R_T$ or $c \in C_T$, compute its embedding as $e = E(r)$ or $e = E(c)$.
-Then, utilize the K-Means algorithm, and partition the set of embeddings into $n$ clusters: $\{C_1, C_2, \ldots, C_n\}$.
-For each cluster, $C_i$, select the top-$K$ rows or columns based on a specified criterion (\eg, closeness to centroid).
-At last, aggregate the chosen rows or columns from all clusters to form $T'$.
+where $D(r,c)$ measures the directional distance (\eg, Euclidean distance) between selected rows or columns and cluster centroid in embedding space, and $S(r,u)$ measures the semantic similarity between rows/columns and the utterance.
+The weights $\alpha$ and $\beta$ provide flexibility in prioritizing between contextual relevance and diversity.
+Without further specification, we set $\alpha=0.3$ and $\beta=0.7$ in our experiments.